reportportal/docs/src/md/src/GettingStarted/Integrations.md

 To configure the Email server for the whole instance:

-1. Login to the ReportPortal as an ADMIN user
+1. Log in to the ReportPortal as an ADMIN user

 2. Then open the list on the right of the user's image.